sensu/sensu-docs/content/sensu-go/5.19/reference/etcdreplicators.md

 metadata     |      |
 -------------|------
-description  | Top-level scope that contains the replicator `name`.
+description  | Top-level scope that contains the replicator `name` and `created_by` value.
 Namespace is not supported in the metadata because etcd replicators are cluster-wide resources. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}
 metadata:
   name: my_replicator
+  created_by: admin
 {{< /highlight >}}

 spec         |      |